amd-fuweiy/awesome-rocm-autodrive/examples/backbone/readme.md

 git clone https://github.com/amd-fuweiy/vision
 ````
 then, revise the DATAPATH in run_train.sh to according to your data path.
+You can also revise MODEL to other [existing models](https://github.com/pytorch/vision/tree/v0.22.0-rc5/references/classification).

 2. MIOpen tuning (optional)
 MIOpen is an AMD library for accelerating convolution kernels.
 Through tuning, we can get better performance with limited extra efforts.
 For more details please refer to [MIOpen tuning guide](https://github.com/ROCm/MIOpen/blob/develop/docs/conceptual/tuningdb.rst).